GnarvelousOne/MagickMeditator/README.md

 bot.py is a discord bot version

+Beep
-Beeps come from freesound.org and were edited in Shotcut.
+s come from freesound.org and were edited in Shotcut.

 Pretty simple so far, the final version will be a GUI app for Desktop and Android.
 I am using beeware.org to package the app.